babi9972/Housing_Price_Prediction/README.md

 # Housing_Price_Prediction
-In this project, we aim to predict housing prices using different machine learning models.
+Hello everyone!
+In this project, we aim to predict housing prices using various machine learning models and see which one provides better accuracy.